-From the architect.
+Text description provided by the architects.
 The Classics.
 Extraordinary projects that will never get too old.
 Check our third selection after the break.

 Alvar Aalto designed the Baker House in 1946 while he was a professor at the Massachussets Institute of Technology, where the dormitory is located.
 It received its name in 1950, after the MIT’s Dean of Students Everett Moore Baker was killed in an airplane crash that year.
 The dormitory is a curving snake slithering on its site and reflects many of Aalto’s ideas of formal strategy, making it a dormitory that is both inhabited and studied by students from all over the world (read more...)